-Educationally, progress of Comte's design to change and eventually eliminate Christianity and take control of science, religion and world politics proceeded from the top down.
+Educationally progress of Comte's design to change and eventually eliminate Christianity and take control of science, religion and world politics proceeded from the top down.
 During the first and second generations his ideas were much discussed by philosophers and intellectuals.
 Some of those who were most impressed took active steps to disseminate them.
 By the third generation there was much talk of religious unity.
-A giant World Parliament of Religions was held in 1893 at the Columbian Exposition in Chicago.
-It promoted sociology and the idea of religious unity and was attended by thousands of representatives of every faith from all over the world.
-Also, some colleges offered courses in sociology and political science.
+A giant World Parliament of Religions was held at the Columbian Exposition in Chicago which promoted sociology and the idea of religious unity.
+It was attended by thousands of representatives of every faith from all over the world.
+Some colleges offered courses in sociology and political science.